Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

         }
 ```

-`OnTerminate()` Used to take necessary actions when the application is terminating.
-Release all resources, especially any allocations and shared resources, so that other running applications can fully any shared resources.
+`OnTerminate()` callback is used to take necessary actions when the application is terminating.
+It releases all resources, especially any allocations and shared resources, so other running applications can fully xxxxxxxxx any shared resources:
 The following table lists the system events.

 ```csharp